verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 3. Provide a name for your managed cluster, for example, _managed1_.
 4. In your Verrazzano configuration, if you specified a cluster label selector, then under **Labels & Annotations** provide a `label` and `value` for the cluster.
 <br>For the Verrazzano synchronization to occur automatically, the `label` and `value` information should match the cluster selection `matchExpression` in your Verrazzano configuration.
+5. Click **Create**.
-5. After the import is complete, follow the on-screen instructions to complete the registration by running the provided command against the managed cluster.
+6. On the next screen, follow the on-screen instructions to complete the registration by running the provided command against the managed cluster.

 After the cluster reaches the `Active` state in the console, synchronization with Verrazzano will happen automatically and a VerrazzanoManagedCluster resource will be created in the `verrazzano-mc` namespace.